Back to Resources

 Amazon keeps rolling out new packaging standards:

 The hidden cost: Most sellers think “I’ll never hold inventory that long.”
-But if you misjudge demand or your product becomes seasonal, you can easily end up paying more in storage fees than you make in profit on those units.
+But if you misjudge demand or your product becomes seasonal, you can easily end up paying more in aged inventory fees than you make in profit on those units.

 Ready to Start Growing Your Amazon Brand?